belle2/basf2/online_book/prerequisites/git.rst

 Belle II Specifics
 ==================

-In Belle II we use Bitbucket Server by Atlassian for our git repositories.
+In Belle II we use GitLab by GitLab Inc. for our git repositories, with our instance hosted at DESY.
 While this is rather similar to github in some regards.
 It is strongly advised to use ``ssh`` as access protocol and for that you need to upload your public key to https://gitlab.desy.de.